getodk/docs/aggregate-tomcat.rst

 Installing on Tomcat (Local or Cloud)
 =========================================

-`Apache Tomcat <http://tomcat.apache.org/>`_ is an open source web server that can be used to serve Java applicationa like ODK Aggregate.
+`Apache Tomcat <http://tomcat.apache.org/>`_ is an open source Java web server that can be used to serve ODK Aggregate.

 This document guides you through the installation and initial setup of a self-hosted instance of ODK Aggregate, running on Apache Tomcat with a `MySQL <https://www.mysql.com/>`_ or `PostgreSQL <https://www.postgresql.org/>`_.
 "Self-hosted" could mean on your own hardware or on a cloud-based server such as Amazon Web Services.
 (Though, for AWS in particular, we have :doc:`additional instructions <aggregate-aws>`.)